zeke-code/gitlab-flow/README.md

 8. **Backport Fix**
    Merge the hotfix branch into `staging` and `dev` branches to ensure all environments are synchronized.
 This should be done if MR was merged successfully.
+   - If there are versions conflicts (for example on dev `v1.3.0` and on prod `v1.2.1`, a manual cherry pick or merge of the hotfix is required)

 ---